matthoffman/degas/README.md

 ## Retraining the model
+### the model in this repo was already retrained on oct.
+2022.

 There is a trained model checked into the `models` directory.
 If you'd like to train your own, you'll first need to download the training data from S3:
 ```